project-origin/documentation/architecture.md

 ## GGO - Granular Guarantee of Origin

-Every GGO in the platform denotes the origin of an amount of electricity.
-Each GGO is issued with a reference to the production measurement where it was created.
+Every GGO in the platform denotes the origin of an amount of electricity produced.
+Each GGO is issued with a reference to the production measurement its based upon.

+Below is an example of a formatted JSON body of a block:

     {